When using the Amazon Store Front links to any products I mention I earn a small commission at no cost to you.

 One thing we have all probably done is built a tent, cabin or fort in the living room or bedroom.
 Maybe as a child, with our children or grandchildren.
 We all have this experience.

-NOW IS THE TIME to practice grid down before the cold really bites and makes the famiy panic.
+NOW IS THE TIME to practice grid down before the cold really bites and makes the family panic 'if' the grid goes down and electricity is out.
 Practice will make the 'real event' much easier and less emotional.

 Push the couches together and use the coffee table to make the fort/cabin/tent